aws/eks-anywhere/docs/content/en/docs/tasks/troubleshoot/_supportbundle.md

 `eksctl anywhere generate support-bundle-config` will generate a Support Bundle config yaml file for you to customize.

-### Collecting a Support Bundle and Running Analyzers
+### Collecting a Support Bundle and running analyzers
 ```
 eksctl anywhere generate support-bundle
 ```